arcionlabs/arcion-docs/content/docs/sources/source-setup/Oracle/native-oracle-log-reader.md

 ### Oracle ASM

 Replicant supports using Oracle Automatic Storage Management (ASM) for logs.
-To use ASM, follow the steps below:
+To use ASM, follow these steps:

 1. Grant the following permissions to Replicant: